Subdivisions, shellability, and collapsibility of products: Collapsibility, products, and the Zeeman conjecture

 \begin{proof} The first claim follows from Theorem~\ref{thm:zeemanyes}.
-As for the second claim, Cohen showed in 1975 that if the $4$-dimensional Poincar\'{e} conjecture is true, then, for any contractible $2$-complex~$C$, the product $C \times I^5$ is collapsible ``in the PL category'', that is, it admits a collapsible PL simplicial subdivision~\cite[Corollary~3]{Cohen}.
-The conclusion follows then from Theorem~\ref{thm:zeemanyes} and Freedman's 1982 proof of the $4$-dimensional Poincar\'{e} conjecture~\cite{Freedman}. \end{proof}
+As for the second claim, Cohen showed for any contractible $2$-complex~$C$, the product $C \times \mathrm{I}^6$ is PL equivalent to a collapsible complex~\cite{Cohen}.
+The conclusion follows then from Theorem~\ref{thm:zeemanyes}. \end{proof}

 Our next goal is to show that the number of subdivisions needed, in order to achieve collapsibility, can be arbitrarily high.